MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Layout:
 ```
 "payload": {
-    "nodeDescriptor": <optional string>
+    "nodeDescriptorOpt": <optional string>
 }
 ```
 ##### Description:
 If the Node has a Node descriptor, it's returned in this message.
-If the Node has not yet established its Node descriptor (for example, if it's still waiting on the router to get a public IP address), the `nodeDescriptor` field will be null or absent.
+If the Node has not yet established its Node descriptor (for example, if it's still waiting on the router to get a public IP address), the `nodeDescriptorOpt` field will be null or absent.

 #### `financials`